 So what’s what here?
 Well, for starters this is dirt cheap.
 Don’t be fooled by the RKO logo, the film was produced by low-budget specialist Albert Zugsmith for Albert Zugsmith Productions, along with writer-producers Wisberg and Pollexfen — the company would become American Pictures Corporation later that year.
-It was the first of three pictures the trio produced for RKO through APC, the other being Sword of Venus (1952) and Port Sinister (1953), all with budgets under 100,000 dollars.
+It was the first of three pictures the trio produced for RKO through APC, the other being Sword of Venus (1952) and Port Sinister (1953, review), all with budgets under 100,000 dollars.
 The entire film is studio-bound, except one or two dark shots.
 This gives the film that odd lack of geography that these low-budget adventure movies have.
 It feels as if all locations are right next door to each other, which they are, of course.
 The sets are obvious, but it almost feels intentional, as if the filmmakers were going for a German expressionist look, which Wisberg & Pollexfen did so well in The Man From Planet X, a tiny masterpiece produced on pocket lint and peanuts.
 Alas, that film had the advantage of Hungarian director Edgar G. Ulmer.
 And while Stuart Gilmore was a superb editor, as director he was certainly no Ulmer, and thus the trick doesn’t work quite as well in Captive Women.
 In fact, apart from the occasionally moody lighting, little in the movie works direction-wise.
 There’s little invention in the camera setup, and most of it is painfully static and slow-moving.
 The editing bears none of the hallmarks of Gilmore, but rather it was edited by SF staple Fred Feitshans, a Hollywood veteran who was actually Oscar nominated for his work on Wild in the Streets (1968).
 Captive Women cannot be counted among his best works, and the movie fell prey to the curse of “let’s try and fix it in post”.
 It was actually finished in the summer of 1951, but the studio didn’t like it.
 According Jack Pollexfen in an interview with film historian Tom Weaver in Return of the B Science Fiction and Horror Heroes, they sat on it for 15 months: “I think some of the delays were hopeless attempts to patch its flaws in the cutting room.
 It seldom works.”
 At that time, however, Pollexfen had left RKO.

 Nonetheless, the film is not without interest, at least from a historical point of view.
 This was not the first post-apocalyptic film made.
 Jean Renoir made the surrealist short Charleston Parade (review) in 1927, and in 1933 RKO itself produced Deluge (review), set in the aftermath of a, well, deluge.
 The first film to specifically portray the results of a disastrous world war was H.G.
 Wells’ and William Cameron Menzies’ Things to Come (review) from 1936.
 This is of some interest here, as it has a segment portraying the same kind of Medieval pseudo-feudal society built among the ruins of a bombed-out London, with a warlord called the Boss playing the same function as Gordon in Captive Women.
 Also present in the film is a mysterious “sleeping sickness” which turns people into zombies, mirroring the Mutates of this movie.
 The first movie to specifically portray the devastation of a nuclear war was Arch Oboler’s flawed, but interesting Five (review), made in 1951.
 Oboler painted a picture of an empty world, although he didn’t much take into account the effects of lingering radiation.
 As far as I can tell, this is the first film that deals with the long-term effect of nuclear war — the one exception being Lippert Pictures’ 1950 movie Rocketship X-M (review), which shows mutated people on Mars.
 But Captive Women is the first movie to actually take on the theme of long-term effects of nuclear war on Earth, albeit not in the most realistic way.
 According to film historian Bill Warren, the producers originally wanted to show much more drastic mutations, and envisioned the film as a sort of post-apocalyptic Freaks (1932) — with the Mutates represented by midgets, pinheads, paraplegics and actors with other disabilities.
 But the censors vehemently opposed this, and insisted that the effects of radiation should only be shown as facial scarring.
 This is, of course, ridiculous, as scars aren’t inherited.
 Nevertheless, in its low-budget way, Captive Women achieves something quite poignant in being the first Hollywood film to tackle the long-term effects of nuclear radiation — this in a period when knowledge about these long-term effects were still only little understood, even by scientists.